Defense Attorney: And he participated in violent demonstrations. [ ]

 - Unseen Academicals: Glenda is basically a mother hen to her friend Julia, despite their being the same age, and rules over the Night Kitchen much like her grandmother did.
 As lampshaded by Vetinari, who says they go through life like mothers on a playground, wiping up faces, blowing noses and otherwise treating adults like children.

-- Sherlock Holmes's The Hound of the Baskervilles has a Promoted to Parent variant.
+- Sherlock Holmes's The Hound of the Baskervilles has a Promotion to Parent variant.
 It turns out the escaped convict is the brother of Baskerville Hall's housekeeper, and she keeps smuggling him food and clothes since to him he's still her little brother who needs her constant supervision (and Watson notes that a man is truly done for when no female member of his family feels like this).

 - A Song of Ice and Fire: Cersei would always baby and indulge her son, Joffrey, because he was the firstborn child, male, beautiful, and therefore first in line to the throne (although she neglects her next two children).
 As a result, he grows up a spoiled, cruel child, but nevertheless Cersei still acts like he is her faultless firstborn, and remains blind to his flaws.
 When he ascends to the throne, she seems to believe that she can use his status as king to rule the realm by proxy and attempts to control him, but he proves to be more uncontrollable than her biased view of him thought.